Decade 1630-1639

 After investigation about the entourage of the artist, this person can only be Aeltje Sylvius née van Uylenburgh, a cousin of the dealer Hendrick.
 She and her husband also appear in other paintings.
 Rembrandt married her niece Saskia van Uylenburgh in 1634.

-2020 SOLD for £ 14.5M including premium
+2020 SOLD for £ 14.5M by Sotheby's

 Rembrandt Harmenszoon van Rijn had a gift for facial analysis and wanted to specialize in portrait painting.
 The realistic portrait of a soldier with the shadow from the hat on the right side of the face, painted in Leiden circa 1626, was probably a demonstrative model.
-It was sold for £ 8.4M including premium by Christie's on July 3, 2012.
+It was sold for £ 8.4M by Christie's on July 3, 2012.

 Rembrandt was early interested in self-portrait, perhaps under the influence of his crossed portraits with his workshop colleague Jan Lievens.
 He used this theme from 1631 in several etchings.